Function

 1 Functions

 The Context Capture (PGM‑CXC) AIM is the A‑User’s active perceptual interface to the spatial environment.
-It collects, fuses, and structures multimodal contextual information – including audio and visual, spatial – and supports runtime reorientation under explicit Human or A-User Control commands.
+It collects, fuses, and structures multimodal contextual information — including audio, visual, and spatial — and supports runtime reorientation under explicit Human or A‑User Control commands.

-Specific functionalities
+Specific functionalities:

-Multimodal Context Acquisition: The Context Capture AIM continuously captures audio, visual, and spatial from the surrounding environment in a given Time Expression.
+Multimodal Context Acquisition: The Context Capture AIM continuously captures audio, visual, and spatial data from the surrounding environment in a given Time Expression.

 Human‑Driven Perceptual Redirection: The Context Capture AIM supports perceptual redirection when instructed by the Human through A‑User Control (e.g., reorienting viewpoint, changing focus, zooming, following a referenced object or region).

-2. Reference Model
+2 Reference Model

 Figure 1 – The Reference Model of the Context Capture (PGM‑CXC) AIM

-3. Input/Output Data
+3 Input/Output Data

-Table 1 – Context Capture (PGM-CXC) AIM
+Table 1 – Input and Output Data of the Context Capture (PGM‑CXC) AIM

 | Input | Description |